mozilla-it/terraform-modules/aws/eks/README.md

 # teraform-eks
-This is an opinionated way of getting setting up an EKS cluster using terraform.
-This module installs several helm packages by default and the packages are:
+This is an opinionated way of setting up an EKS cluster using terraform.
+This module installs several helm packages by default, packages installed listed below:

  - `aws-node-termination-handler` - Drains node when a node is terminated
  - `metrics-server` - metrics server we all know and love